BenSmithers/StageControl/README.md

 This is likely the UV sterilizer.
 Power the UV sterilizer down and then contact [Add name and contact later so it's not on github].
 Note: you will probably have to physically flip a switch or unplug a cable.
 You can not power up or power down the UV sterilizer through the GUI.

+## You see mechanical timeout errors

+Don't worry about those

+## A problem not mentioned here.

+Often, it's useful to just restart the whole thing.

+1. On the `Control` tab, press "Stop Run" if that button is there.
+2. On the `Pump Operations` tab, press "Stop Automation" if that button is click-abble and enabled.
+3. On that tab, if any checkboxes were checked, uncheck them.
+4. Close the window.
+Press Yes.
+5. Restart the gui.
+In the open terminal re-run `python launch.py`

 ## You get a [...] not found error